 In a world where 51% of workers change jobs every one to five years and 82% of workers are open to new opportunities, the job market keeps on getting tighter and tighter.
 It’s not a numbers game, though; it’s a talent game where 45% of recruiters report having difficulty finding the right talents due to skill shortages.

 With such tough competition, the ‘job interview’ still remains the first gateway through which you can showcase your skills and get the job of your dreams.
-In this article, we share with you nine years of experience’s worth of advice that can help you ace your next job interview.
+In this article, we share with you nine years of experience’s worth of advice that can help you ace the job interview.

-Let’s start with what happens before the interview.
-When you get that initial call and get all excited about the possibility of getting a new job that you love, pause and transform this excitement into action.
+Let’s start with what happens before the job interview.
+After the job search, when you get that initial call and get all excited about the possibility of getting a new job that you love, pause and transform this excitement into action.

 1. Research the Company